 b.
 Maintaining ownership over the Procurement of Goods and Services Policy; and

 c.
 Approval authority as outlined in Schedule “A” and 8.5.

 The Senior Manager, Procurement and Supply is responsible for:

 a.
 The integrity of the procurement process with the exception of those items listed in Schedule “B”;

 b.
 Providing professional procurement advice and service to City staff.

 c.
-Awards within the authority of the Deputy City Manager (or delegate) for which the Manager of Purchasing and Supply may award a contract on behalf of these positions provided that Purchasing and Supply is in receipt of a funded requisition and the requirements of this Policy are met;
+Awards within the authority of the Deputy City Manager (or delegate) for which the Senior Manager, Procurement and Supply may award a contract on behalf of these positions provided that Procurement and Supply is in receipt of a funded requisition and the requirements of this Policy are met;

 d.
 Monitoring compliance with this Policy;

 e.
 Notifying the Senior Leadership Team, in advance if possible, of non-compliance with this Policy;

 f.
 Rejecting any Purchase Requisitions for services where the services could result in the establishment of an employee – employer relationship; and